ipsy-md/docs/docs/cluster/cecile/data.md

     </figure>

     !!! warning "Use `rsync` for large datasets"
-        Do not use Open On Demand to transfer big datasets, we recommend you to use `rsync` instead which guarantees data integrity using [checksum](https://en.wikipedia.org/wiki/Checksum) procedures.
+        Do not use Open OnDemand to transfer big datasets, we recommend you to use `rsync` instead which guarantees data integrity using [checksum](https://en.wikipedia.org/wiki/Checksum) procedures.

 ## How to retrieve lost data